BerkeleyTrue/dotfiles/.config/nvim/kanban.md

   - [x] ref def's should account for subfolders
     - shortcut should be file name
     - search for file name, add full path as ref def
-  - [ ] ensure whitespace between metadata and content
+  - [x] ensure whitespace between metadata and content

-# Done

-- [x] figure out nvim-cmp whitespace trigger
-- [x] update packers to use make setup
-- [x] move lazy/aniseed to nix
-- [x] figure out why n/N (hlslens) adds newline if no match